Our clients seek our advice when they need to solve an array of complex branding problems. The list is diverse. Our approach is consistent.

 The brand advice we provide is frequently informed by advanced research methods.

-This could include using statistical models that will help focus brand budgets on activities that matter like sales, relative satisfaction or recommendations.
-This gives our advice objectivity, credibility and clout – powerful levers in the boardroom .
+This could include using statistical models that will help focus brand budgets on metrics that matter like sales, relative satisfaction or recommendations.
+Using these methods gives our advice objectivity, credibility and clout – powerful levers in the boardroom .
 Sometimes hard data won’t do.
 A softer touch is required to identify more subtle insights.
 If that’s the case we use mobile phone video diaries, focus groups, projective techniques or informal observation and ethnography to get under the skin of things.
 This provides rich and contextual insights quantitative data can’t provide.

 We’re equally comfortable with qualitative or quantitative methods.
-Sometimes we combine the two.
+We frequently combine the two.
 It’s the method that fits the research brief.
 Not vice versa.
 Either way we’ll share the results in a straightforward way and won’t blind you with science.